Treating sea creature stings

 Any remaining tentacles should be removed using tweezers or a clean stick (wear gloves if they're available).
-Applying an ice pack to the affected area helps to reduce pain and inflammation.
+Applying a heat pack to the affected area, or immersing it in hot water helps to reduce pain and inflammation.

 Ignore any advice you may have heard about urinating on the sting.
-It's unlikely to help and may make the situation worse.
+It's unlikely to help.

 After a jellyfish sting, any pain and swelling can be treated with painkillers, such as paracetamol and ibuprofen.